 Cannabinoids Protect the Brain from Injury and Degeneration

 Both THC and CBD have been shown to be neuroprotective because they reduce glutamate toxicity.
-Glutamate is a compound found in the brain that stimulates the activity of brain nerve cells.
-When overstimulated, it will cause the nerve cells to fire continuously to the point of causing apoptosis or cell death.
-Cannabis can counteract this action, when taken regularly and in moderation.
+Glutamate is a compound in the brain.
+It stimulates the activity of brain nerve cells.
+When overstimulated, it causes the nerve cells to fire continuously to the point of causing apoptosis or cell death.
+Cannabis counteracts this action, when taken regularly, and in moderation.